innotegrity/tf-talos/talos-cluster/README.md

 ## 👁️ Overview

-This module creates, configures and bootstraps a Talos cluster running Cilium CNI.
+This module creates, configures and bootstraps a Talos cluster which will be ready to run Cilium as the CNI provider.

+You **must** run the [Talos Linux Cluster CNI Module](../talos-cluster-cni/README.md) **after** this module in order to have a functioning cluster.

 You can optionally register any cluster SANs with DNS using any of the following providers: